caiosw/starkbank-dev-trial/README.md

   If the execution ends without an error, the AZF automatically mark the message as completed.
 If it finishes with an error, the message will return to the list to try again.

 ## Other informations
+  - The mentioned Azure Functions are in the com.starkbank.devtrial.AzureFunction class;

   - To keep the critical data (private keys and connection strings) safe, those infos were stored in the Azure Key Vault, and added as App Settings in the AZF configuration, that way AZF updates the key automatically on deploy, but it can also be manually triggered in AZF panel.
   That way we avoid looking frequently for secrets that'll not change often, reducing possible costs with constant requests on Azure Key Vault.
   But, for local testing (env var IS_RUNNING_LOCALLY), I added the feature of getting the secret directly from the key vault, that way it's not needed for the dev to keep the secrets locally.

-# Notes
-  To make it easier to validade, all Invoices and Transfers created to fulfill the challenge (Issues 8 to 12 Invoices every 3 hours to random people for 24 hours) were marked with the tag "devtrial".
+  - I made a lot of requests during development and testing.
+To make it easier to validade, in the "golden run" all Invoices and Transfers created to fulfill the challenge (Issues 8 to 12 Invoices every 3 hours to random people for 24 hours) were marked with the tag "devtrial".
 The previous creations were made with other tags, or without tags at all.

 # Thoughs